Fisnik Asllani: Return to Kosovo

 In June 2023, Asllani visited the Kosovo national team before the UEFA Euro 2024 qualifying matches against Romania and Belarus, which seemed like a kind of signal to return to represent Kosovo at the international level.
 On 24 December 2023, The Football Federation of Kosovo during the "2023 Laureates" event presented the return of Asllani to the Kosovo national team.
 On 30 August 2024, Asllani received a call-up from Kosovo for the 2024–25 UEFA Nations League matches against Romania and Cyprus.
 His debut with Kosovo came seven days later in the 2024–25 UEFA Nations League match against Romania after being named in the starting line-up.
 On 9 June 2025 he scored his first international goal in a friendly against Comoros.
 On 13 October 2025 he scored the winner against Sweden in Gothenburg in the 2026 FIFA World Cup Qualification.

 Personal life

-Asllani was born in Berlin, Germany to Albanian parents from the village Sharban of Pristina.
+Asllani was born in Berlin, Germany to Albanian parents from the village Sharban of Pristina, Kosovo.